aryanraw02/disease-predictor/README.md

    Users can sign up and log in.
 Tokens are stored securely (usually in local storage) and sent with each API request.

 2. **Symptom Input:**
-   Just pick your symptoms from the list.
+   Just pick your symptoms from the list.Then you can select the sub=symptoms.
 The app sends them as a JSON array to the backend’s `/api/disease/predict/` endpoint.

 3. **Prediction Results:**
    The predicted disease (and any extra info) is displayed right away.